My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Exposed Scar Care

-Apply cocoa butter sparingly just on the scar.
+Apply cocoa butter sparingly just on the scar using a coffee stir stick.

-Cover with 3/4 standard barrier strip so it's secure on ether side.
+Cover with 1/2 extra large barrier strip so it's secure on ether side.

 ---